Travel technology

 Travel technology (also called tourism technology, and hospitality automation) is the application of Information Technology (IT) or Information and Communications Technology (ICT) in the travel, tourism and hospitality industry.
 Some forms of travel technology are flight tracking, pre-travel planning through online travel agencies, and systems that allow tourists to review their experiences.

-Travel technology was originally associated with the computer reservations system (CRS) of the airlines industry, but is now used more inclusively, incorporating the broader tourism sector as well as its subset the hospitality industry.
+Travel technology was originally associated with the computer reservations system (CRS) of the airline industry, but is now used more inclusively, incorporating the broader tourism sector as well as its subset the hospitality industry.

 Online travel agencies

 Booking engines allow easy access for consumers and travel professionals; the systems enable individuals to make reservations and compare prices.
 Online travel agencies such as expedia.com, are a large contribution to how the travel and tourism industries have changed due to technology.
 These online agencies help users plan and book trips and provide comparisons of hotels, flights, vacation packages, prices and more, all in one place.
 The change from of-person to online travel agencies gives the customer more power in planning their trip.

+Beyond consumer-facing online travel agencies, a broader B2B travel technology ecosystem has developed to support the distribution of travel content.
+Travel distribution platforms and technology providers connect travel suppliers, such as airlines and hotels, with downstream sellers including online travel agencies, travel management companies, and travel agencies.
+These platforms facilitate the global distribution of travel products by enabling suppliers to reach a wider range of sales channels, while helping travel sellers access a broader selection of inventory, content, and pricing options through technology integrations.

 Customer reviews

 The increase in review websites has also had a huge impact on the tourism industry.
-Sites such as tripadvisor.com let users read, post, and interact with reviews of travel experiences and attractions others have had. eWOM, meaning electronic word of mouth, has become a big influence in consumer’s attitudes and actions, resulting in different choices of products and planning aspects.
+Sites such as tripadvisor.com let users read, post, and interact with reviews of travel experiences and attractions others have had. eWOM, meaning electronic word of mouth, has become a big influence in consumer's attitudes and actions, resulting in different choices of products and planning aspects.